Agrim2411/Tic-Tac-Toe/README.md

-# OXes
+# Tic-Tac-Toe

-OXes is an implementation of the classic Tic-Tac-Toe game played by 2 players.
+An implementation of the classic Tic-Tac-Toe game played by 2 players.
 This uses socket programming in the server-client model.

 To run this, first open the folder and in a new terminal run